Bamboo is undoubtedly one of my favourite plants. I almost always use bamboo in the gardens I create.

 Firstly, it is worth noting that bamboos are tough plants and will tolerate a degree of neglect.
 Indeed, where space is an issue, their growth can be kept in check if they are fed sparingly after planting.

 Related to this is the fact that bamboos can be planted in many different soil types.
-I recall no noticeable difference in the healthiness of two plants of the same species which I planted in two different parts of a garden where the soil type in each area was quite different – one was heavy clay, the other a nice open loam.
+The received wisdom is that bamboo prefers open soil like a sandy loam with a neutral ph.
+However, I recall no noticeable difference in the healthiness of two plants of the same species which I planted in two different parts of a garden where the soil type in each area was quite different – one was heavy clay, the other a nice open loam.

 Interestingly, these were Phyllostachys bambusoides ‘Holochrysa’, which is a running species, and the specimen in the loam had a much greater tendency to run than the one in the clay.
 This seems to bear out the observation above about the impact of growing conditions on these characteristics.